oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-You have written a Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device.
-You can now use that USB storage device to start a system and install the Red Hat Enterprise Virtualization Hypervisor operating system.
+You have written a oVirt Node disk image to a USB storage device.
+You can now use that USB storage device to start a system and install oVirt Node operating system.

 ####  Preparing USB Installation Media Using dd

-The **dd** utility can also be used to write a Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device.
+The **dd** utility can also be used to write a oVirt Node disk image to a USB storage device.
 The **dd** utility is available from the coreutils package, and versions of the **dd** utility are available on a wide variety of Linux and Unix operating systems.
 Windows users can obtain the **dd** utility by installing Red Hat Cygwin, a free Linux-like environment for Windows.

 The basic syntax for the **dd** utility is as follows:

     # dd if=[image] of=[device]

 The *[device]* parameter is the path to the USB storage device on which the disk image will be written.
 The *[image]* parameter is the path and file name of the disk image to write to the USB storage device.
-By default, the Red Hat Enterprise Virtualization Hypervisor disk image is located at `/usr/share/rhev-hypervisor/rhev-hypervisor.iso` on the machine on which the rhev-hypervisor6 package is installed.
+By default, oVirt Node disk image is located at `/usr/share/rhev-hypervisor/rhev-hypervisor.iso` on the machine on which the rhev-hypervisor6 package is installed.
 The **dd** command does not make assumptions as to the format of the device because it performs a low-level copy of the raw data in the selected image.

 ####  Preparing USB Installation Media Using dd on Linux Systems

 **Summary**

-You can use the **dd** utility to write a Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device.
+You can use the **dd** utility to write a oVirt Node disk image to a USB storage device.

 ⁠

 **Procedure 5.3.
 Preparing USB Installation Media using dd on Linux Systems**

-1. Run the following command to ensure you have the latest version of the Red Hat Enterprise Virtualization Hypervisor disk image:
+1. Run the following command to ensure you have the latest version of oVirt Node disk image:
         # yum update rhev-hypervisor6

 2. Use the **dd** utility to write the disk image to a USB storage device.